 Here we will discuss what the 4P’s means for restaurant and pizzeria as a small business operator – a simple and effective marketing plan to execute for your business.

-The marketing mix is the focus and outline of your marketing plan that is in alignment with the goals of your business as it relates to your menu offerings (products), menu item pricing (price), location and competitive positioning (place), and deals, specials and promotions (promotion) – the 4P’s.
+The marketing mix is the focus and outline of your marketing plan that is in alignment with the goals of your business.
+This relates to your menu offerings (products), menu item pricing (price), location and competitive positioning (place), and deals, specials and promotions (promotion) – the 4P’s.

 To develop the right marketing mix for the restaurant, start by getting clarity on the following:

-- Understand your market segment – Have a clear understanding of the market segment your business is positioned in.
+- Market segment – Get a clear understanding of the market segment your business is positioned in.
 You are in one or more of the following segments – dining, carryout & delivery and catering.

-- Know your target customer – Know who you are selling to and who needs or wants what you offer is rule number one in marketing.
+- Target customer – Know who you are selling to and who needs or wants what you offer is rule number one in marketing.
 Know your customer, their age, gender, their income, where they live, etc.

-- Analyze competition – Identify your competitors in your market segments.
+- Competition – Identify your competitors in your market segments.
 You may have different competitors in each of your market segments.
 Analyze their menu, pricing, promotions and online presence to understand your relative positioning compared to theirs.

 Determine The Marketing Objective